IBMStreams/streamsx.documentation/docs/4.2/qse-getting-started.markdown

 ## Streams Community
 The following Streams resources can help you connect with the Streams community and get support when you need it:

-* **[StreamsDev](https://developer.ibm.com/streamsdev/)** - This resource is a developer-to-developer website maintained by the Streams Development Team.
+* **[Streamsdev](https://developer.ibm.com/streamsdev/)** - This resource is a developer-to-developer website maintained by the Streams Development Team.
 It contains many useful articles and getting started material.
 Check back often for new articles, tips and best practises to this website.
+* **[Streams Tutorials Hub](http://ibmstreams.github.io/tutorials/)** A collection of available tutorials, labs and courses.
 * **[Streams Forum](https://www.ibmdw.net/answers/questions/?community=streamsdev&sort=newest&refine=none)** - This forum enables you to ask, and get answers to your questions, related to IBM Streams.
 If you have questions, start here.
 * **[IBMStreams on Github](http://ibmstreams.github.io)** - Streams is shipped with many useful toolkits out of the box.
 IBMStreams on Github  contains many open-source toolkits.
 For a list of available toolkits available on Github, see this web page:  [IBMStreams Github Toolkits](https://developer.ibm.com/streamsdev/docs/github-projects-overview/).
 * **[IBM Streams Support](http://www.ibm.com/support/entry/portal/Overview/Software/Information_Management/InfoSphere_Streams)** - This website provides information about IBM Streams downloads, technical support tools, documentation, and other resources.